proplot-dev/proplot/docs/why.rst

 `~matplotlib.ticker.MultipleLocator`, `~matplotlib.ticker.FormatStrFormatter`,
 and `~cartopy.crs.LambertAzimuthalEqualArea`.
 They also keep them out of the top-level package namespace.
-Since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be kind of a drag.
+Since plotting code has a half life of about 30 seconds, typing out these extra class names and import statements can be frustrating.

-Parts of matplotlib's interface were actually designed with this in mind.
+Parts of matplotlib's interface were designed with this in mind.
 `Backend classes <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`__,
 `native axes projections <https://matplotlib.org/stable/api/projections_api.html>`__, `axis scales <https://matplotlib.org/stable/gallery/scales/scales.html>`__,